rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/form-props.md

 Dictionary of registered fields in the form.
 See [Custom Widgets and Fields](../advanced-customization/custom-widgets-fields.md) for more information.

+## focusOnFirstError

+If set to true, then the first field with an error will receive the focus when the form is submitted with errors.

 ## formContext

 You can provide a `formContext` object to the Form, which is passed down to all fields and widgets.
 Useful for implementing context aware fields and widgets.